davew-msft/ADPE2E/Lab/Lab3/Lab3.md

     ![](./Media/Lab3-Image06.png)

 6. On the **Cmd 1** cell, click the **Edit** button on the top right-hand corner of the cell and then click **Show Title**.
-7. Type “Setup connection to MDWDataLake storage account” in the cell title.
+7. Type `Setup connection to MDWDataLake storage account` in the cell title.

     ![](./Media/Lab3-Image07.png)
     ![](./Media/Lab3-Image08.png)